 Settling Speed

 Floc settling speed follows Stokes' law — it scales with the square of floc diameter.
 Doubling floc size quadruples settling speed.
 Ultra-high MW PAM (25-28M Da) can reduce settling time from days to hours for fine mineral tailings.
+This is why mining tailings operations consistently use our highest MW grades.

 Shear Resistance